privly/privly-applications/test/selenium/README.md

 This will launch Safari on Windows.
 It will navigate the webserver you have running on localhost so make sure that is where the applicaion files are that you want to test.

-From the privly-applications directory, run: `ruby run_all.rb -p sauce_chrome_web -c http://localhost:3000 -r experimental`
+From the privly-applications directory, run: `ruby run_all.rb -p sauce_safari_web -c http://localhost:3000 -r experimental`

 ## TravisCI